10 Reasons Why Dachshunds Bark All The Time

 When you have a friend over to visit, have them greet and treat your Dachshund.

-People who give dog treats and positive praise will let your Dachshund know that they don’t need to set off the panic alarm.
-Expose your Dachshund to a variety of sounds outside and inside the house.
-This will help them get used to changes in their environment so they don’t freak out and bark.
+Expose your Dachshund to a variety of sounds outside and inside your home.
+This will help them get used to changes in their environment, so they don’t freak out and bark.

 Cool Down